ANU-HPC/aiwc-for-the-masses/paper/paper.md

 These frameworks are also based on the SPIR representation, support the OpenCL runtime and memory model, and can be leveraged by the AIWC and Oclgrind debugging tools.
 Meanwhile, compilers are maturing and are increasingly able to provide source-to-source translations and code transformations, to generate low-level device-optimized code, and to allow implementations in one language to be mapped to another.
 The goal of this project is to extend AIWC support for all languages (1) by assessing the AIWC feature-space outputs of contemporary source-to-source compiler/translator tools, and (2) by exploring any differences compared to a native OpenCL implementation to identify any potential inefficiencies of the translation by these tools.

 In summary, in this project we extend the use of AIWC to evaluate the current state-of-the-art in source-to-source translation.
 Primarily we examine the feasibility of leveraging existing language implementations of codes that automatically map back to OpenCL.
-In Section~\ref{sec:languages} we summarize the common languages used on accelerators and quantitatively survey the community's interest in each.
+In Section\ \ref{sec:languages} we summarize the common languages used on accelerators and quantitatively survey the community's interest in each.
 This is done to motivate our interest in tooling and offering support for frameworks that rely on back-end generation of SPIR codes.
-In Section~\ref{sec:related} we discuss related work.
-In Section~\ref{sec:methodolgy} we present our methodology, highlighting our selection of source-to-source translation tools used in our experiments.
-We present our expiremental results in Section~\ref{sec:results}, and conclude in Section~\ref{sec:conclusion} with a summary of our findings and the directions for future-work.
+In Section\ \ref{sec:related} we discuss related work.
+In Section\ \ref{sec:methodology} we present our methodology, highlighting our selection of source-to-source translation tools used in our experiments and discuss changes made to the implementations to support these tools.
+We present our results in Section\ \ref{sec:results}, and conclude in Section\ \ref{sec:conclusion} with a summary of our findings and the directions for future work.

-# Accelerator Programming Frameworks and their Adoption <!--Adoption Survey-->
+# Accelerator Programming Frameworks and their Adoption <!--Adoption Survey--> {#sec:languages}

 <!--## CUDA-->

 CUDA\ [@cuda] -- NVIDIA's proprietary software model -- has been around since 2007.
-CUDA has been widely adopted by the scientific community as a means to repurpose GPUs from traditional rendering in gaming workloads to highly-parallel compute intensive tasks common to scientific codes.
+It has been widely adopted by the scientific community as a means to repurpose GPUs from traditional rendering in gaming workloads to highly-parallel compute intensive tasks common to scientific codes.
 Unfortunately, it is a single-vendor language, thus CUDA codes are executed solely on NVIDIA devices.
 There has been some recent activity by AMD with their ROCm software stack to provide an alternative.
 For example, their Hipify tool automatically generates a HIP (Heterogeneous-Compute Interface for Portability) representation -- an AMD defined standard -- from input CUDA code.

 <!--## OpenCL-->